-The laser beam on the laser sensor can lead to serious eye injuries.
+The laser beam on the radar sensor can produce serious injuries to the eyes.

-- Never focus optical devices, e.g. a camera, a microscope or a magnifying glass closer than 100 mm from the laser sensor. - Note that the laser beam can stay active when the City Safety Assist system is switched off or unavailable.
+- Never focus optical devices, e.g. a camera, a microscope or a magnifying glass closer than 100 mm from the radar sensor. - Note that the laser beam can stay active when the City Safety Assist system is switched off or unavailable.
 The laser beam is not visible to the human eve.

-If the windscreen is dirty or frosted in the area of the laser sensor, e.g. due to rain, mist or snow, as a result the City Safety Assist system may fail to operate.
+If the windscreen is dirty or frosted in the area of the radar sensor, e.g. due to rain, mist or snow, the City Safety Assist system may fail to operate as a result.

-- Always keep the laser sensor area free of dirt and frost. - Use a small brush to remove snow and a de-icer spray to remove ice.
+- Always keep the radar sensor area free of dirt and frost. - Use a small brush to remove snow and a de-icer spray to remove ice.

-A damaged windscreen in the laser sensor area may cause the City Safety Assist function to fail to operate.
+A damaged windscreen in the radar sensor area may cause the City Safety Assist function to fail to operate.

-- Replace the windscreen if it is scratched, cracked or chipped by stones in the laser sensor area.
+- Replace the windscreen if it is scratched, cracked or chipped by stones in the radar sensor area.
 Only use a windscreen authorised by SEAT.
-Carrying out repairs is not permitted (e.g. in the case of damage suffered in an impact from a stone). - When replacing the windscreen wipers, only use windscreen wipers authorised by SEAT. - Do not paint the laser sensor area on the windscreen, or cover it with adhesives or other materials.
+Carrying out repairs is not permitted (e.g. in the case of damage suffered in an impact from a stone). - When replacing the windscreen wipers, only use windscreen wipers authorised by SEAT. - Do not paint the radar sensor area on the windscreen, or cover it with adhesives or other materials.